-What Does It Mean When Your Cat Is Wagging Its Tail?
+What Does It Mean When A Cat Wags Its Tail?

-And while they may not be capable of speaking our language they can still tell us many things even without using any actual sounds.
+And while they may not be capable of speaking our language, they can still tell us many things even without using any actual sounds.
 How?
-It’s simply called body language.
+It’s called body language.
 Kitties have a unique way of showing emotions and expressing needs or demands.

 And one of the most basic types of feline body language is your cat’s tail movement.